Dewhurst, Wisconsin

 Dewhurst is a town in Clark County in the U.S. state of Wisconsin.
-The population was 323 at the 2010 census.
+The population was 349 at the 2020 census.
 The ghost town of Trow was located in the town.

 History

 The town was formed on November 15, 1901, and was originally named "Mound".
 However, the town was renamed in honor of Richard Dewhurst, a jurist and legislator.
 The first town meeting was held in April 1902.

 Geography

 The town of Dewhurst is located in southwestern Clark County, bordered to the south and west by Jackson County.
-The Black River, a tributary of the Mississippi River, flows across the southeast corner of the town; the northern half of Lake Arbutus, an impoundment on the river, is within the town.
+The Black River, a tributary of the Mississippi River, flows across the southeastern corner of the town; the northern half of Lake Arbutus, an impoundment on the river, is within the town.
 According to the United States Census Bureau, the town has a total area of 93.6 sqkm, of which 91.3 sqkm is land and 2.3 sqkm, or 2.44%, is water.